gmallikarjunreddy/fundaroo-collective/README.md

    ```

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue.
+Feel free to submit a pull request or open an issue on [GitHub](https://github.com/gmallikarjunreddy/fundaroo-collective).

 ## License
 This project is licensed under the MIT License.